 Uber is a technology platform that relies primarily on smartphone apps to help people find rides.
 A user downloads the app onto his or her phone and uses it in cities where the service is available (including Chicago).
 Instead of having to hail a cab or find a bus stop that fits your schedule, Uber is on-demand.
 So when you need a ride, you put in a request for one through the app, which then contacts the nearest available driver.
 You can track how close your driver is as well.
 The app will also provide other useful information such as the name of the driver and type of vehicle he or she is driving.

-What Makes Uber Different From Other Forms Of Transportation?
+What Makes Uber Different From Other Forms Of Transportation in Chicago?

 Buses, taxi cabs, trains, and other forms of public and private transportation are regulated as transportation entities.
 These regulations exist to promote passenger safety.
 Suing the responsible entity can be difficult, especially with respect to public transportation.